Xv-yn/University/MIMI2002/week2.md

 Naïve T & B cells don’t fight yet; they must be activated by antigen in secondary lymphoid tissues (lymph nodes, spleen, mucosal/cutaneous lymphoid tissues).
 Analogy: Rookie officers wait at the station until a case briefing sends them out.

+### Analogy Summary

+The lymphatic system acts as the body's sewage system.
+As the body tissues keep working with fluids, there's bound to be overflow and if not handeled, the overflowing liquid could cause massive swelling hence, the body uses the lymphatic system to handle this problem.

+So when theres a virus or pathogen or something.
+The tissue leaks lets say "radioactive waste".

+Now theres the emergency aid system that's basically a dentritic cell acting as a sponge to contain the problem, but obviously its not enough, so the dendritic cell "safely" moves this waste (safely carries a sample of this waste) into the lymphatic (sewage) system and goes "Hey I got XX kind of radioactive waste here, we need to take care of this problem"

+- More specifically the dentritic cell consumes the pathogen and moves into the nearest lymph node while presenting an antigen (something the body can use to identify this spefic pathogen)

+Since the threat is known, the Naïve T & B cells get activated (they get a target to kill, think of them as hitman that are on standby until we give them a photo), and are sent out to kill those specific targets.

 ### Where cells grow vs. where they get activated